MaxMLgh/YOLO_tutorial/README.md

 - '4' - yolov4
 - '#' - yolov3-tiny
 - '$' - yolov4-tiny
-- '[' - substract 32 pixels to width
+- '[' - subtract 32 pixels to the width
-- ']' - add 32 pixels to width
+- ']' - add 32 pixels to the width
 - 't' - show class and probability on box ON/OFF
 - 'T' - show text on the left